House panel subpoenas Bannon in Russia probe showdown

 More recently, Bannon has said he was not referring to Trump Jr. but rather to Manafort.
 Wolff stands by his account.

-After the book’s release, Trump quickly disavowed “Sloppy Steve Bannon” and argued extensively there was no evidence of collusion between his presidential campaign and operatives tied to Russian President Vladimir Putin.
-Bannon apologized a few days later but was stripped of his job leading the pro-Trump news site Breitbart News.
+After the book’s release, Trump quickly disavowed “Sloppy Steve Bannon” and repeatedly argued there was no evidence of collusion between his presidential campaign and operatives tied to Russian President Vladimir Putin.
+Bannon apologized a few days later but was stripped of his job leading the pro-Trump website Breitbart News.

 Bannon last year had largely avoided the scrutiny of congressional investigators, who instead focused much of their energy on trying to secure interviews with top witnesses like Manafort and former national security adviser Michael Flynn.

-But Bannon played a critical role in the campaign, the presidential transition and the White House — all periods of time now under scrutiny from congressional investigators looking for possible evidence of a connection between Trump’s operations and Russia.
+But Bannon played a critical role in the campaign, the presidential transition and the White House — all now under scrutiny from congressional investigators.